 Because the severity of trucking accidents is often great, trucks are required to carry higher levels of insurance to cover the losses an accident victim may incur.
-The larger the truck, the more insurance it must carry to compensate any damage or injury that may have ocured.
+The larger the truck, the more insurance it must carry to compensate any damage or injury that may have occurred.
 Unfortunately, an injured party will not be financially compensated and protected simply because the law recognizes a right of recovery against a trucking company.
-Therefore, it is imperative that those injured in trucking accidents acquire proper representation in order to fully ensure their rights as victims of trucking negligence are protected.
+Therefore, it is imperative that those injured in trucking accidents acquire proper representation from a truck accident lawyer in Fort Myers in order to fully ensure their rights as victims of trucking negligence are protected.

 The Garvin Legal Firm has experience handling trucking injury cases and understands the nature of such devastating accidents.
 Our firm helps victims obtain the compensation needed for medical expenses, lost wages, pain and suffering, and other damages suffered in tractor trailer accidents.
 In addition, we also represent family members of those who have lost a loved one in a fatal trucking accident.Florida Truck Accidents: Uncovering the Real Cause

 A trucking accident is not necessarily the fault of the driver.
 Though drivers are often at least partially to blame for accidents, many times the blame lies with the truck itself malfunctioning or being improperly maintained.
 Other factors can be improper training, load shifting as the result of improper packing, and drivers being forced by their trucking company to work under company deadlines.
 Identifying the true cause(s) of a tractor trailer accident is vital in ensuring that the victim is justly compensated for their injuries.
-Also, it is important to establish all the potential defendants in the case, this can depend on factors like whether the driver was an employee or an independent contractor (a fact that can be disputed in court), as well as identifying if any other commercial or private vehicles were involved in the crash.Tractor Trailer Accidents: Why You Need to Act Fast
+Also, it is important for a truck accident attorney in the Fort Myers area to establish all the potential defendants in the case, this can depend on factors like whether the driver was an employee or an independent contractor (a fact that can be disputed in court), as well as identifying if any other commercial or private vehicles were involved in the crash.Tractor Trailer Accidents: Why You Need to Act Fast

 – Contact the Gavin Law Firm Today to See How We Can Help You –Trucking Accident Statistics (2006)